SungJKK/dotfiles/README.md

 ## Installation
 The following installations assumes you already have installed the stack above.
 **Warning:**
-This is a very personal setup, so configurations may not work out of the box.
+This is a very personal setup, and I doubt it (b/c its just configuration files), but installation scripts may not work.
 I have not tested on other machines or distros.

 #### Arch Linux